-As a consequence of the developments due to the Covid-19 pandemic, the Board decided by the end of March 2020 to postpone the Annual General Meeting 2020.
-The Meeting, which was initially planned for April 8, was held on June 18.
-In order to reduce the risk of spreading the virus and considering the authorities' regulations and advice on avoiding public gatherings, the Meeting was carried out through postal voting, without any physical attendance, pursuant to temporary legislation.
+The Annual General Meeting 2021 was held on March 31, 2021 and an Extraordinary General Meeting was held on June 29, 2021 to resolve on an extraordinary dividend.
+To reduce the risk of spreading the covid-19 virus and considering the authorities' regulations and advice on avoiding public gatherings, both the Annual General Meeting 2021 and the Extraordinary General Meeting were carried out through postal voting, without any physical attendance, pursuant to temporary legislation.
 As communicated by the Swedish Corporate Governance Board in March 2020, this is not to be considered a deviation from the Code.

-Annual General Meeting 2021
+Annual General Meeting 2022

-Volvo's Annual General Meeting for 2021 will be held on Wednesday, March 31, 2021.
-For further information about the Annual General Meeting 2021, please refer to the fold-out at the end of the Annual and Sustainability Report and Volvo's website, www.volvogroup.com.
+Volvo's Annual General Meeting 2022 will be held on Wednesday, April 6, 2022.
+For further information about the Annual General Meeting 2022, please refer to the end of the Annual and Sustainability Report and Volvo's website, www.volvogroup.com.